 Hayate the Combat Butler has some pretty stunning scenes.
 Sakura petals, cityscapes, giant Ferris wheels... pretty much all of the background work (of the manga) is impressive.

-Scenery Porn, in combination with the fact that Kentaro Miura doesn't use assistants, is largely responsible for the snail's-pace at which chapters of Berserk are released.
+You could say Scenery Porn is largely responsible for the snail's-pace at which chapters of Berserk are released.